 CWS Capital Partners co-owns with investors and manages five properties in Charlotte.

 At CWS Capital Partners, we are a fully-integrated multifamily real estate investment management firm that offers everything from due diligence and risk management to transaction support and property management.
 We specialize in assisting our clients with 1031 exchanges, acquisitions, repositioning, and development.
 We own and manage luxury multifamily investment communities in major markets around the country, and we employ a team of experts who can help you hone your investment strategy.
-Contact us today to get started on your next investment.

 The information provided here is for your general informational purposes only.
 It should not be considered a recommendation or personalized advisory advice.
 CWS has made this third party information available from authors it believes are knowledgeable and reliable resources.
 However, its accuracy or completeness cannot be guaranteed and sentiment may change due to legal or economic conditions.

 All investments involve risk including the possible loss of principal.
 You should familiarize yourself with all risks associated with any investment product before investing.

 Advisory services are provided by CWS Capital Partners LLC, a registered investment advisor.

 Securities offered by CWS Capital Partners LLC are through an affiliated entity, CWS Investments.
 CWS Investments is a registered Broker Dealer, member FINRA, SIPC.